 The KKK took my country away

 What I wouldn’t mind being educated on?
-What the KKK was like in 1972?
+What the KKK was like in 1972.
 According to Wiki, its membership was at historic lows.
 What made it rise in the late ’70s—when all of this was actually taking place?
 Did Reagan help?
-Did his “welfare queen” story help?
+Did his “welfare queen” story?
 Why didn’t Spike probe that rather than sticking us back in ’72?
 Was it just for the afros?

-At the end, after the Klan is routed and Landers kicked off the force, we get the most stirring scenes of the movie: footage from the 2017 Charlottesville protests and counterprotests, and the subsequent comment by Trump that you have “some very fine people on both sides.”
-Jackass.
+At the end, after the Klan is routed and Landers kicked off the force, we get the most stirring scene of the movie: footage from the 2017 Charlottesville protests and counterprotests, and the subsequent comment by Trump that you have “some very fine people on both sides.”
 Throughout, the movie has reminded us where we were, where we are, and what a huge step backward it’s been.
-No disputing that.
+No truer words.

 Let Me Into the Ballgame, Let Me In With the Crowd

 Here's a quick story about long, post-9/11 baseball lines.

 My wife and I and a friend stayed over in southern Washington for an engagement party Saturday night.
 Since no one wanted the long slog up I-5 on a traffic-congested Sunday afternoon, and since I had tix to the Sunday afternoon Mariners/Dodgers game, with Clayton Kershaw on the mound, I suggested leaving early.
 We did.
 And despite a brief jam in Tacoma—the land of the perpetual freeway construction project—it took us just three hours.
 We were back in Seattle at 10:30 AM—plenty of time for the 1:10 start.